Most seniors spend a lifetime building a home, savings, and a family legacy. One unplanned health event can put all of that at risk.

 Many of our clients come to us through referrals from friends, coworkers, family members, financial advisors, accountants, care managers, or other attorneys who know of us or who have listened to Evan Farr’s legal education teachings.
 Others find us after reading one of Evan Farr’s four best-selling books on Estate Planning, Elder Law, and senior legal planning.
 Others find us via our website and our hundreds of 5-star reviews across Google, Avvo, Yelp, Facebook, etc. Nowadays, lots of people find us via AI chat engines such as ChatGPT, Gemini, Claude, Perplexity, and others.
 More often than not, people hear about us via more than one of these methods.

 Our Elder Law Estate Planning services help older adults who want to plan ahead and families facing urgent care decisions right now.
-Common clients include: seniors age 60 and above; married couples with one spouse possibly facing the need for long-term care, such as assisted living or a nursing home care; and adult children managing a parent’s legal, medical, or financial affairs.
+Common clients include seniors age 65 and above, married couples with one spouse possibly facing the need for long-term care, and adult children managing a parent’s legal, medical, or financial affairs.

 Caregivers, executors, and trustees often need legal advice on behalf of someone else.
 We give caregivers the same care, information, and respect we give to the senior client, because they are the ones carrying out the plan day to day.

 Every Estate Plan we build starts with the core documents that seniors need to keep control of their affairs.
-These core documents are a Financial Power of Attorney, an Advance Medical Directive (which includes a Medical Power of Attorney and a Long-term Care Directive), a will, and typically either a revocable living trust or an irrevocable Living Trust Plus® Asset Protection Trust.
+These core documents are a Financial Power of Attorney, our proprietary and highly customized 4-Needs Advance Medical Directive® (which includes a Medical Power of Attorney and a Long-term Care Directive), a last will and testament, and typically either a revocable living trust or an irrevocable Living Trust Plus® Asset Protection Trust.

 Living Trust Plus® for Asset Protection and Medicaid Eligibility